 - Tape measure

 - Grout float

 - Notched trowel

 - Tile cutters or a tile saw from Amazon as Turner recommends below

 - Silicone sealant and caulking gun

-To work out how many tiles you need, measure the wall height and width and multiplied the two measurements to calculate the metre-squared value.
+To work out how many tiles you need, measure the wall height and width and multiplied the two measurements to calculate the meter-squared value.

 Make sure to measure each wall separately and add together the values to get a total coverage.
-It’s a good idea to include a 10 per cent contingency for off-cuts and any mistakes or breakages.
+As when tiling a floor, it’s a good idea to include a 10 per cent contingency for off-cuts and any mistakes or breakages.
 This is particularly important if you’re creating a more decorative laying pattern, such as herringbone.

-Your first step in tiling a wall?
-Find your starting point by locating the centre of your wall and mark a pencil line.
-Then, using a tile measure, or tile staff, mark the width and length or the tiles so you can see where they will lay.
+Then, using a tile measure, or tile staff, mark the width and length of the tiles so you can see where they will lay.
 Where the bottom tile is less than about half a tile, re-arrange the layout slightly by raising the tile so you have at least half a tile and mark the wall once you are happy.